Austria: Extremism and Terrorism

 In 2000, the Salzburg Forum was founded as a Central European security partnership at the initiative of the Austrian government.
 As of February 2019, the Salzburg Forum is comprised of nine member states, namely Austria, Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Romania, Slovakia, and Slovenia.
 The Forum’s initial objectives were to strengthen regional cooperation in the field of internal security and support members in their preparations to join the European Union.
 The Salzburg Forum currently focuses on EU cooperation and lobbying efforts, as well as regional cooperation on several issues—including terrorism prevention, police cooperation, border management, and crisis management.
 The Forum meets biannually, but Austria often organizes additional ministerial meetings to increase cooperation on internal security issues.
 (Sources: Salzburg Forum, Salzburg Forum)

-According to the European Commission’s public opinion survey, in March 2018, only 7 percent of Austrians were concerned about terrorism.
+According to a 2018 European Commission public opinion survey, only 7 percent of Austrians were concerned about terrorism.
 By comparison, Austrians considered immigration the most important issue facing the country (29 percent), followed by health and social security (22 percent).
-(Sources: European Commission, European Commission, European Commission)
+In the same survey conducted between October and November 2023, 10 percent of respondents claimed terrorism was the most important issue facing the EU at the moment, with concerns of immigration (28 percent) and the war in Ukraine (28 percent) being the most critical to those surveyed.
+(Sources: European Commission, European Commission, European Commission, European Commission)

 Another European Commission survey confirmed the trend that Austrians were concerned about immigration.
 When asked if immigration of people from outside the EU evokes positive or negative feelings, 57 percent of Austrians answered “fairly negative” or “very negative.”
 Only 37 percent responded “very positive” or “fairly positive.”
 (Source: European Commission)